sundayScoop/PlatyPasswords/README.md

 ## I want to learn more about how Platy Works
 There is this [video](https://clipchamp.com/watch/hB5vCvUMx8e) where I explain how Platy works, and how it uses the Tide Enclave to secure user data.
 ### UPDATE: PlatyPus Passwords now has a simple UI instead of the Tide Enclave.
 This is due to the Heimdall SDK changing from a front and backend JS module, to just a backend JS SDK.

+### UPDATE 2: Heimdall SDK is now completely different.
+This app will not work for now.